learn-co-curriculum/dsc-ensemble-methods/README.md

 We can calculate this by multiplying the chances that each of them are wrong together, which is $ 0.2 * 0.35 * 0.15 = 0.0105\ error\ rate$, which means that our combined accuracy is $1 - 0.0105 = 0.9895$, or **_98.95%_**!

-Obviously, this analogy is a bit of an oversimplification -- we're assuming that each prediction is independent, which is unlikely in the real world, since there's likely some overlap between the things each person is using to make their prediction.
+Obviously, this analogy is a bit of an oversimplification -- we're assuming that each prediction is independent, which is unlikely in the real world since there's likely some overlap between the things each person is using to make their prediction.
 We also haven't calculated the accuracy percentages for the cases where they disagree.
 However, the main point of this example is that when we combine predictions, we get better overall results.

 ## Resiliency to variance